Should You Acclimate Your Fiddle Leaf Fig to Full Sun?

 Start by exposing your fiddle to an hour of direct morning sunlight each day.

 The key here is MORNING sunlight because morning light is much “cooler” due to the angle of the sun, and it’s less likely to burn your fiddle.
 If your tree sits in an east-facing window, just open the blinds or scoot into direct sun for an hour each morning.

 Do this for a few days.

 If your tree is handling the direct morning light well, add about 15 minutes each day until it’s enjoying several hours of direct morning sun each day.

 If the tree lives in an east-facing window, this might be all you need!
 Start adding a little midday-afternoon light if you want it to live in a south-facing window, but be very careful.
 Just add 10 or 15 minutes at a time (on top of its morning light regimen) and keep an eye on leaves for signs of scorching.

-If your tree handles the change well, keep adding time in the sun.
+If your tree handles the change well, keep adding time in the sun and acclimate your fiddle leaf fig to full sun.

 Gradually move outside.